PoisotLab/ms_metaweb_perspectives/README.md

 @tbl:methods, we present a selection of common graph and node embedding methods, alongside examples of their use to predict interactions or statistical associations between species.
 These methods rely largely on linear algebra or pseudo-random walks on graphs.
-All forms of embeddings presented in the table share the common property of summarizing their objects into (sets of) dense feature vectors, that capture the overall network structure, pairwise information on nodes, and emergent aspects of the network, in a compressed way
+All forms of embeddings presented in @tbl:methods share the common property of summarizing their objects into (sets of) dense feature vectors, that capture the overall network structure, pairwise information on nodes, and emergent aspects of the network, in a compressed way